philipcressler/react-markdown-component-loader/readme.md

 This is a fork of [react-markdown-loader](https://github.com/javiercf/react-markdown-loader) with two subtle differences:

 1. It renders React components without displaying its source code.
 The original npm package was used for a React styleguide so it displayed the React component along with its source code.
 This version just renders the React component because I wanted custom components inside Markdown files.
 2. It supports emojis by using [remarkable-emoji](https://www.npmjs.com/package/remarkable-emoji)!
-Because emojis are awesome :clapping:
+Because emojis are awesome :clap:

 **Original README below**